Move to: Previous Day

 Ordinary Time: October 30th

-Friday of the Thirtieth Week of Ordinary Time
+Friday of the Thirtieth Week in Ordinary Time

 » Enjoy our Liturgical Seasons series of e-books!